chennakeshavadasa/SSCS-Chipathon-2025-Team-Nirvana/README.md

 ## Discrete-Time Pipeline ADC

-A pipelined ADC architecture leveraging discrete-time operation and ring amplifiers for high-speed, energy-efficient performance.
+A pipelined ADC architecture leveraging discrete-time operation and ring amplifiers for high-speed, energy-efficient performance can be implemented.
+This is based on the work by Benjamin Hershberg et al.,

 #### Architecture Overview